dungeonsmasherfcrd-debug/SmashDisplay/README.md

 # SmashDisplay

-A stand-alone, projector-friendly **penalty-count display** for the [CRG Scoreboard](https://github.com/rollerderby/scoreboard).
+A stand-alone, projector-friendly penalty-count display for the [CRG Scoreboard](https://github.com/rollerderby/scoreboard).
 It shows every skater's roster number and current penalty count for both teams in a high-contrast, big-type layout designed to be readable across a derby track.

-SmashDisplay is **read-only** — it subscribes to CRG's data and never writes anything back.
+SmashDisplay is read-only, it subscribes to CRG's data and never writes anything back.
 It needs CRG Scoreboard running somewhere reachable on the network, but it is otherwise self-contained: no install and no build step — it ships with everything it needs, including a small bundled web server.

 **Platform:** the one-click launchers are Windows `.cmd`/`.bat` files (Windows 10/11).
 The app itself is plain HTML/CSS/JS, so on macOS/Linux you can serve `index.html` with any static web server and open it in a browser.